This example demonstrates the implementation of different security levels of pairing and the data transfer in a multi-connection environment.

 Figure 1: Block Diagram

-As shown in the abobe block diagram, the Secure Hub can connect with upto 3 slave devices (programmed with hello_sensor project).
+As shown on Figure 1, the Secure Hub can connect with UPTO 3 slave devices (programmed with hello_sensor project).
 It in turn serves as a slave for a master device.
 All the CYW920706 devices will be able to communicate with the PC via PUART interfaces that appear as serial terminal COM Ports in the PC.

 Figure 2: Firmware Flow